splunk/splunk-jenkins-otel/README.md

     3. Filter by Service Name
     ![Jenkins Health Overview](images/Jenkins-Overview-OTEL-LogObserver.png)

-6. Setup a detector on Jenkins deployments using OTEL data.
+## How can I Setup a detector on Jenkins deployments using OTEL data?
     1. Create a detector [using the V2 detector url](https://app.us1.signalfx.com/#/detector/v2/new) to leverage a SignalFlow query.
         - Example SignalFlow for Service Name: `jenkins-service` and Workflow (pipeline): `Big Pipeline` in the `test` environment:
         ```